 Clean your accessories and paraphernalia thoroughly.
 Don’t just tip the grinder or bong bowl upside down to get the weed out.
 Practice proper cleaning.

 For bong bowls, proper cleaning depends on the material.
 Silicone is the easiest to clean.
 Glass and metal require more forethought.
 With silicone, you can use boiling water or alcohol/non-alcohol solutions.
 Glass is more susceptible to damage.
 Don’t use boiling water.
 Just use alcohol/non-alcohol solutions for the best results.
+Learn more about how to properly clean your bong.

 4. Storing your cannabis near heat sources